top of page

 BUSN 33801: Microeconomics (EMBA)

-Fall 2022: Teaching Assistant reporting to Lars Stole
+Fall 2022 and Fall 2023: Teaching Assistant reporting to Lars Stole

 Michigan State University